Manchester, New Hampshire Water Quality at a Glance

 Is Manchester’s tap water safe to drink?

 Yes, Manchester’s tap water meets all federal and state drinking water standards.
-The water comes from two sources: Lake Massabesic (primary) and the Merrimack River (secondary), both of which undergo comprehensive multi-barrier treatment.
+The water comes from two sources: Lake Massabesic (primary source since 1874) and the Merrimack River (secondary source activated in August 2023), both of which undergo comprehensive multi-barrier treatment.

 Manchester Water Works conducts extensive testing to ensure water quality throughout the system.
-The Lake Massabesic treatment plant has been serving the region since 1974 with continuous upgrades, while the new Merrimack River facility incorporates cutting-edge treatment technology.
+The Lake Massabesic treatment plant has been serving the region since 1974 with continuous upgrades including a major renovation from 2003 to 2006, while the new Merrimack River facility incorporates cutting-edge treatment technology.
 The utility’s commitment to safety is demonstrated through transparent reporting and proactive communication about any system changes.

-Taste changes in summer can occur due to several factors:
+Taste changes can occur due to several factors:

-2. Increased demand: Summer water consumption can double to 20 million gallons per day, which may affect Lake Massabesic water levels and characteristics
+2. Seasonal demand changes: Summer water consumption can reach 20 million gallons per day (double the average), which may affect source water characteristics

-3. Seasonal water quality changes: Natural variations in source water temperature and conditions can affect taste
+3. Natural source water variations: Changes in Lake Massabesic and Merrimack River water temperature and quality can affect taste

 What about PFAS in Manchester’s water?

-PFAS (per- and polyfluoroalkyl substances) have been detected at low levels in Manchester’s water sources, consistent with widespread environmental contamination throughout New Hampshire:
+PFAS (per- and polyfluoroalkyl substances) have been detected at low levels in Manchester’s water, consistent with widespread environmental contamination throughout New Hampshire:

-Monitoring: Manchester Water Works monitors PFAS levels in accordance with state and federal regulations, with the EPA finalizing new PFAS regulations in 2024
+• Monitoring: Manchester Water Works monitors PFAS levels in accordance with New Hampshire’s strict regulations, among the most protective in the nation

-Manchester is actively working to address emerging contaminants while maintaining compliance with all current regulations.
+Manchester continues to monitor and address emerging contaminants while maintaining compliance with all current regulations.

 How does the new Merrimack River source work?

-Manchester’s new water source uses innovative radial collector well technology:
+Manchester’s new water source, activated in August 2023, uses innovative radial collector well technology located in Hooksett:

-• Uses natural riverbank filtration as the first treatment barrier
+• Uses natural sand-and-gravel filtration as the first treatment barrier

 Treatment Process: